 The division shall develop a protocol to verify the expected performance of treatment units of small AOSSs that meet TL-2 or TL-3 effluent quality.
 The protocol to evaluate and test field performance of TL-3 treatment units shall include the following minimum requirements:

-The manufacturer shall evaluate at least 20 treatment units installed in the Commonwealth of Virginia for single family residences occupied full-time, year-round throughout the testing and evaluation period;
+The manufacturer shall evaluate at least 20 treatment units installed for single family residences occupied full-time, year-round throughout the testing and evaluation period.
+The test population may be composed of units from one or more of the following categories:

+Treatment units installed and tested in the Commonwealth of Virginia in accordance with Agency policy;

+Treatment units undergoing NSF/ANSI Standard 360 certification testing.
+Only data collected from test units located within USDA Plant Hardiness Zones 1a through 7b will be accepted; and

+Test units installed and tested in other states meeting all of the following requirements:

+The test units are located in USDA Plant Hardiness Zone 1a through 7b;

+The test units meet the residential use and occupancy and design capacity requirements of agency policy; and

+The sample collection, transport, and analysis methods use to collect the data are d comparable to those provided in agency policy.

-The manufacturer shall provide the division with quarterly results of influent and effluent samples measuring, at a minimum, BOD and TSS for each installed treatment unit;
+The manufacturer shall provide the division with quarterly results of effluent samples measuring, at a minimum, BOD and TSS for each installed treatment unit.
+Influent samples may be required to justify the removal of a test unit from the testing population.
+CBOD5 (5 day carbonaceous biochemical oxygen demand) may be substituted for BOD5, but the Division shall apply a 1.2 correction factor to the result.

 Operation and maintenance shall be performed on each treatment unit during the evaluation period in accordance with the provisions of this chapter; and

-An independent third party with no stake in the outcome of the approval process shall oversee and administer the testing and evaluation protocol.
+An independent, disinterested third party shall oversee and administer the testing and evaluation protocol.
 Examples of an independent third party include faculty members in an appropriate program of an accredited college or university, a licensed professional engineer experienced in the field of environmental engineering, or a testing firm that is acceptable to the division.

+B. The division will maintain a publicly available list of generally approved treatment units.

+C. The division will analyze samples collected pursuant to 12 VAC5-613-100 (D) every five years.
+Treatment units that fail to meet the applicable performance standards of the Regulations may be subject to general approval revocation

+12VAC5-613-75.
+Treatment Unit General Approval Revocation.

+A. The division will notify through certified mail the manufacturer when any previously generally approved treatment unit may fail to meet applicable general approval standards following analysis of samples collected pursuant to 12VAC5-613-100 (D).

+B. Following such notification, the manufacturer may request within 60 days of receipt an informal fact finding proceeding pursuant to Code of Virginia section 2.2-4019 and 12VAC5-610-200 (B).

+C. The division may revoke general approval of a treatment unit following an informal fact finding proceeding when factual data, argument, or proof demonstrates samples collected pursuant to 12VAC5-613-100 (D) fail to meet applicable general approval standards or the manufacturer fails to request an informal fact finding proceeding as contemplated by B. of this section.

+D. A manufacturer may appeal an adverse case decision revoking general approval within 30 days of receipt pursuant to Code of Virginia section 2.2-4020.

 12VAC5-613-80.
 Performance Requirements; General.